Unity-Technologies/DOTSSample/README.md

 * Move some stuff around in the editor etc.

-***Known issue*** Currently, when you open a subscene in the editor while livelink player is attached, all the entities in that scene is 'recreated' so they get a new entity id.
+***Known issue*** Currently, when you open a subscene in the editor while livelink player is attached, all the entities in that scene are 'recreated' so they get a new entity id.
 This means any references your code might hold to those entities will become invalid.
 This will be fixed in the future.
 For now this means, that you cannot successfully open the scene `PrefabAssetRegistry` in this project while the player is running.